Guide

 We hope this guide provides practical tips and inspiring advice on getting the most out of any awards entries you choose to commit to.

-Once you've submitted your entry, we'd love to hear about your award-worthy projects and of course how you got on in your awards category.
+Once you've submitted your entry, we'd love to hear about your award-worthy projects and, of course, how you got on in your awards category.

 Please do email us at communications@nhsemployers.org so we can learn about your great work, share your story with others and help celebrate your achievements.